-Investors are on the edge of their collective seats, hoping that SYNNEX (NYS: SNX) will top analyst expectations for the fifth consecutive quarter.
+SYNNEX (NYS: SNX) will try to beat its earnings estimates for the fifth consecutive quarter.
 The company will unveil its latest earnings on Tuesday.
 SYNNEX is a business process services company offering a comprehensive range of services to original equipment manufacturers, software publishers, reseller customers, and retail customers worldwide.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back SYNNEX, with four of six rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back SYNNEX, with five of seven rating it a buy and the remainder rating it a hold.
 Analysts don't like SYNNEX as much as competitor Arrow Electronics overall.
-Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.
+While analysts still rate the stock a moderate buy, they are a little more optimistic about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 93.8% awarding it an outperform rating.
-The community at large agrees with the All-Stars with 92.5% assigning it a rating of outperform.
-Fools have embraced SYNNEX, though the message boards have been quiet lately with only 33 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 96.7% assigning it an outperform rating.
+The greater community backs the All-Stars, as 92.1% give it a rating of outperform.
 SYNNEX has a bullish CAPS rating of five out of five stars that is about on par with the Fool community assessment.

-SYNNEX's profit has risen year over year by an average of 17.5% over the past five quarters.
-Revenue has now gone up for three straight quarters.
+SYNNEX's profit has risen year-over-year by an average of 18% over the past five quarters.

 At the time thisarticle was published